toddb8632/toddb8632.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Hello World!

+My Name is  toddb8632

+## Why am I creating this?
+- Following the GitHub On-demand Traning GitHub 102
+- Life Long Learning
+- I have projects in mind this will used for

+### How am I doing this
+1. Clone on my local drive
+2. Create a branch
+3. Add commits
+4. Open a pull request
+5. Merge the pull request